 Looking into equity crowdfunding for your next round of fundraising?
 Get your questions answered here.

 With the passage of the JOBS Act in 2012, the Obama administration made it possible for every US citizen to invest in startups, regardless of wealth or status.
-For the first time, anyone could invest in private businesses and buy shares of stock, debt, revenue share, and more.
+On StartEngine, anyone can invest in private businesses and buy shares of stock, debt, revenue share, and more.

 Entrepreneurs no longer needed traditional sources of capital, such as private equity or venture capital firms, to bring their ideas to life; they just needed other like-minded visionaries willing to take a chance on something novel.